Expensive Vintage Costume Jewelry – A Quick List

 • Only buy costume jewelry that is in more or less mint condition.

-• Look at the back of the piece of jewelry, if there is green rust, it means the jewelry has already been damaged.
+• Look at the back of the piece of jewelry; if there is green rust, the jewelry has already been damaged.

 • Look for signatures to verify authenticity.

-• Extremely worn plating, missing stones, missing parts, darkened or cloudy rhinestones, clasps that don't work properly, and chipped or scratched enamel all lower the value of a vintage piece.
+• Excessively worn plating, missing stones, missing parts, darkened or cloudy rhinestones, clasps that don’t work correctly, and chipped or scratched enamel all lower the value of a vintage piece.

-• Look for signs of quality such substantial weight, smooth plating and sparkling stones.
+• Look for signs of quality, such as substantial weight, smooth plating, and sparkling stones.

-• Avoid obvious repairs such as sloppy soldering and haphazard stone replacements.
+• Avoid apparent repairs such as sloppy soldering and haphazard stone replacements.

 Conclusion